openstack/os-api-ref/doc/source/usage.rst

 Modify your ``source/conf.py`` file to include ``os_api_ref`` in the list of sphinx extensions.
-This extension assumes you are also using ``oslosphinx`` for some of the styling, and may not fully work if you are not.
+This extension assumes you are also using ``openstackdocstheme`` for some of the styling, and may not fully work if you are not.

 .. code-block:: python